FeruzaShokirjonovna/quiz-app/README.md

 ### Credits

-Idea, content and text are developed by myself.
+- Idea, content and text are developed by myself.
-Questions are written by myself.
+- Questions are written by myself.

 #### Code

-- CSS
+- CSS:
-Start and Rules "pressed" Button styles are customized from [W3scools](https://www.w3schools.com/css/css3_buttons.asp)
+- Start and Rules "pressed" Button styles are customized from [W3schools](https://www.w3schools.com/css/css3_buttons.asp)
+- Quiz Box shadow is Customized from [html-css-js](https://html-css-js.com/css/generator/box-shadow/)

 - Javascript:
 - Inspired by Love Math Project